Actipro/WPF-Controls/Documentation/topics/syntaxeditor/web-languages-addon/xml/index.md

 The XML language is packed with features, including:

-- Automated IntelliPrompt completion lists and quick info for elements, attributes, and values based on one or more loaded *.XSD* files.
+- Automated IntelliPrompt completion lists and quick info for elements, attributes, and values based on one or more loaded XSD files.
 - Syntax highlighting.
 - Abstract syntax tree (AST) generation.
 - Automatic code outlining based on XML element structure.